Wells Fargo Closing 25 More Branches, Including Two in Philadelphia

-Wells Fargo & Co. has announced plans to close 25 more branches, including two in Philadelphia, as part of its broader plan to cut billions of dollars in costs to keep pace with its rivals.
+Wells Fargo & Co. will close 24 more branches, including locations in Montgomery and Delaware counties, as part of its broader plan to cut billions of dollars in costs to keep pace with its rivals.

-This is the third batch announced so far this year, following 14 filed on Jan.
-1 and 22 on Jan.
-27. Wells Fargo closed 329 of its 5,200 branches last year and has plans to shutter about 250 more this year.
+Wells Fargo closed 329 of its 5,200 branches last year and has plans to shutter about 250 this year.
 CEO Charles Scharf told investors in July that the bank needs to shave off at least $10 billion in annual expenses, which amounts to 20% of its annual cost base, to rival efficiency at other banks.

-Locally, the region’s largest deposit taker closed 13 locations in the Philadelphia area last year as well as another three in the Lehigh Valley and one each in Berks County and the Jersey Shore.
+Locally, the region’s largest deposit taker closed 12 locations in the Philadelphia area last year as well as another six combined in the Lehigh Valley, Berks County and the Jersey Shore.
 All but two came after Scharf’s announcement.

 The pace of bank branch closings has picked up significantly during the pandemic, as more customers have become comfortable with online and mobile banking platforms.
-Between annual FDIC reports on June 30, 2019 and June 30, 2020, there were just over 2,642 U.S. bank branch closures and nearly 1,179 new branch openings for a net decline of 1,463 branches.
-Both the number of closures and the number of new branches are the highest in the last 10 years, and several banks with major Philadelphia-area operations are the most avid consolidators.
+Several banks with major Philadelphia-area operations are the most avid consolidators.

 • 43 E. Main St., Norristown